StaygeLabs/lightweight-pgsql-client/README.md

 - **Direct connection only** — Connects directly from your machine to your database.
 No third-party servers, no proxies, no middlemen.
 - **Your data stays yours** — Zero data collection, zero telemetry, zero external API calls.
 Your queries and data never leave your local environment.
 - **Secure credential storage** — Passwords are stored in VS Code's built-in Secret Storage, not in plain text config files.

+### AI-Powered SQL Writing

+- **Works with AI coding assistants** — Fully compatible with Cursor, Antigravity and other AI-powered editors built on VS Code.
+- **Leverage AI autocomplete** — Write SQL queries faster with AI-powered code completion and suggestions.
+- **Stay in your workflow** — No need to switch between tools.
+Write, execute, and iterate on queries all in one place.

 ## Features